- Find Information

 The 6 Creative Commons Licenses

-The four license elements make up the six Creative Commons licenses, providing the author with more or less control over the re-use of their works and providing the user with more or less leeway over their own re-use of a work.
+The four license elements are the building blocks of the six Creative Commons licenses, each license providing the authors with more or less control over the re-use of their own works and providing the user with more or less freedom over their own re-use of other authors' works.

 License Elements